Counting the carbon cost of the EU's woods

 He cautiously welcomed European Commission proposals to tighten its accounting, published earlier this year and up for further debate in the final quarter.

-Although they don’t close every loophole, they go further than U.N. rules because they aim to map the carbon consequences of changes to agricultural as well as to forestry land.
+Although they do not close every loophole, they go further than U.N. rules because they aim to map the carbon consequences of changes to agricultural as well as to forestry land.

-But they don’t set any targets for emissions or change the ETS assumption biomass-use for power is carbon-neutral.
+But they do not set any targets for emissions or change the ETS assumption biomass-use for power is carbon-neutral.

-Efforts to over-rule that would be likely to meet stiff resistance from the woodiest EU nations, as well as the big utilities, which would be required to offset far more emissions through the Emissions Trading Scheme.
+Efforts to over-rule that would be likely to meet stiff resistance from the most wooded EU nations, as well as the big utilities, which would be required to offset far more emissions through the Emissions Trading Scheme.

-For all the vagaries in the current accounting, there are lobbyists on both sides who do not propose abandoning biomass.

-Energy companies are experimenting with all energy forms.
-They say co-firing power stations to generate from biomass as well as coal is an easy conversion and they say it is better than just using carbon-intensive coal.
+The Commission said it is “looking into the possibility of sustainability criteria”, although it doesn’t have a precise time-line yet.
+(Additional reporting by Stephanie Ebbs, editing by William Hardy)